-Clinical Decision Making: An analytical process that requires the application of theoretical knowledge, thinking, skills, and intuition in determining appropriate alternatives for effective client outcomes (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Clinical Decision Making: An analytical process that requires the application of theoretical knowledge, thinking, skills, and intuition in determining appropriate alternatives for effective client outcomes.

-Collaboration: Shared planning, decision-making, problem solving, goal setting and the assumption of responsibility/accountability by those who work together cooperatively with open professional communication across healthcare settings to achieve quality patient care (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Collaboration: Shared planning, decision-making, problem solving, goal setting and the assumption of responsibility/accountability by those who work together cooperatively with open professional communication across healthcare settings to achieve quality patient care.

-Communication: An interactive process with an exchange of information that occurs verbally, nonverbally, and/or in writing or through information technology (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Communication: An interactive process with an exchange of information that occurs verbally, nonverbally, and/or in writing or through information technology.